 Elaine retired in 1995 from 37 years of teaching elementary students in rural Fond du Lac County, Two Rivers, Menasha, Cudahy, and Fond du Lac School District.
 The longest tenure was 27 years in Fond du Lac.
 She had been involved in church music for most of that time and played piano.
 Most of the formal keyboard lessons were on the accordion.
 However, she was mostly involved with organ, piano, and choral aspects at my home church, St. Paul’s United Church of Christ, Malone.
 In 1995, she began directing the Chancel Choir at Ebenezer when the Music Director, Jeris Waldvogel, took on additional responsibilities directing the handbell choirs.
 As Jeris’ health began deteriorating due to cancer in 2003, she assumed part of the organist’s role and relinquished directing Chancel Choir.
 In 2005, when the director that had taken over for Jeris moved out of state, she took over directing the two handbell choirs–Sound of Light and Ebenezer Brass.
 She assumed this role, with the help of Ruth Aebischer, on an interim basis until another permanent director could be found.
 With no one coming forward to direct the handbell choirs, she has taken on the director’s position full time.

 She is delighted to play the organ, participate in the bell choir, and be involved in Ebenezer’s general music program.

 Outside of music, she enjoys spending time with family, gardening, giving piano lessons, doing school tours at Heritage Orchard, and being a best ‘pal’ with her sheltie rescue dog, Sasha.

 Elaine can be reached at 920-849-4369.

 Hi!
 I’m Don Pingel, the inside janitor and grounds keeper.
-I am married to Donna and we have three adult children and two granddaughters.
+I am married to Donna, and we have three adult children and two granddaughters.
 I like to sing special music for Sunday worship service.